-- Existing and historical risks relating to our operations in Israel are being exacerbated by the current military actions and operations, and related activities, that commenced with the surprise attack on the State of Israel on October 7, 2023. - Microbot has facilities located in Israel, and therefore, political conditions in Israel may affect Microbot's operations and results. - Political relations could limit Microbot's ability to sell or buy internationally. - Israel's economy may become unstable. - Exchange rate fluctuations between the U.S. dollar and the NIS currencies may negatively affect Microbot's operating costs. - Funding and other benefits provided by Israeli government programs may be terminated or reduced in the future and the terms of such funding may have a significant impact on future corporate decisions. - Some of Microbot's employees are obligated to perform military reserve duty in Israel.
+- Microbot has facilities located in Israel, and therefore, political conditions in Israel may affect Microbot's operations and results. - Political relations could limit Microbot's ability to sell or buy internationally. - Israel's economy may become unstable. - Exchange rate fluctuations between the U.S. dollar and the NIS currencies may negatively affect Microbot's operating costs. - Funding and other benefits provided by Israeli government programs may be terminated or reduced in the future and the terms of such funding may have a significant impact on future corporate decisions. - Some of Microbot's employees and officers are obligated to perform military reserve duty in Israel. - It may be difficult to enforce a non-Israeli judgment against Microbot or its officers and directors.